June-Skeeter/GEOS270_Syllabus/index.md

 ## Communication:

-Office hours will be held weekly on Tuesdays & Thursdays 14:00-15:00 PDT (or by appointment) and can be accessed by this zoom link (Links to an external site.).
-Office hours are your chance to ask me any questions you have about the course content.

 Please post general questions about course content, policies, etc. on the discussion board.
 Chances are that if you're confused about something, your classmates are too.
 Your TAs or I will respond within 24-48 hours.